 CREATE TABLE PersonDuplicates ( SSN char(11), Name nvarchar(100), Address nvarchar(100), Birthdate datetime, InsertSNAME nchar(100), WhenInserted datetime )

 CREATE TRIGGER IO_Trig_INS_Employee ON Employee INSTEAD OF INSERT AS BEGIN SET NOCOUNT ON -- Check for duplicate Person.
-If no duplicate, do an insert.
-IF (NOT EXISTS (SELECT P.SSN FROM Person P, inserted I WHERE P.SSN = I.SSN)) INSERT INTO Person SELECT SSN,Name,Address,Birthdate FROM inserted ELSE -- Log attempt to insert duplicate Person row in PersonDuplicates table.
+If there is no duplicate, do an insert.
+IF (NOT EXISTS (SELECT P.SSN FROM Person P, inserted I WHERE P.SSN = I.SSN)) INSERT INTO Person SELECT SSN,Name,Address,Birthdate FROM inserted ELSE -- Log an attempt to insert duplicate Person row in PersonDuplicates table.
 INSERT INTO PersonDuplicates SELECT SSN,Name,Address,Birthdate,SUSER_SNAME(),GETDATE() FROM inserted -- Check for duplicate Employee.
-If no duplicate, do an insert.
-IF (NOT EXISTS (SELECT E.SSN FROM EmployeeTable E, inserted WHERE E.SSN = inserted.SSN)) INSERT INTO EmployeeTable SELECT EmployeeID,SSN, Department, Salary FROM inserted ELSE --If duplicate, change to UPDATE so that there will not --be a duplicate key violation error.
+If no there is duplicate, do an INSERT.
+IF (NOT EXISTS (SELECT E.SSN FROM EmployeeTable E, inserted WHERE E.SSN = inserted.SSN)) INSERT INTO EmployeeTable SELECT EmployeeID,SSN, Department, Salary FROM inserted ELSE --If there is a duplicate, change to UPDATE so that there will not --be a duplicate key violation error.
 UPDATE EmployeeTable SET EmployeeID = I.EmployeeID, Department = I.Department, Salary = I.Salary FROM EmployeeTable E, inserted I WHERE E.SSN = I.SSN END